 UNAIR NEWS – Currently the industrial revolution 4.0 is the biggest challenge for universities in Indonesia.
 In order to strengthen networks in the world of business and the world of work, development, synergy and suitability of curricula for higher education are very necessary.

-In his speech, the Dean of FEB Prof. Dr. Dian Agustia, SE., M.Si., Ak.
-CMA., CA., said that there is a need for harmonization of educational curricula in higher education.
-Especially for economics and business faculties to suit the industrial revolution 4.0 and its relevance to the world of work.
+In her remarks, the Dean of the Faculty of Economics and Business, Prof. Dr. Dian Agustia, SE., M.Si., Ak.
+CMA., CA., emphasized the need for alignment of educational curricula in higher education, particularly for the Faculty of Economics and Business, to align with the Industrial Revolution 4.0 and its relevance to the world of work.

-"This FGD is aimed at answering how we align the educational curriculum in higher education," he said.
+"This FGD aims to answer how we can align the education curriculum in higher education," he said.

-In order to align the industrial revolution 4.0 curriculum, students are expected to be able to take part in the eight programs promoted by the Merdeka Campus.
-One of them is an internship or certified work practice.
+To align the curriculum with the Industrial Revolution 4.0, students are expected to participate in eight programs offered by the Independent Campus.
+One of these is an internship or certified work experience.

-"The hope is that with the existence of this FDG and the stakeholders who attended this event, we will be able to provide opportunities such as internships or programs that have been promoted by the Merdeka Campus for FEB students themselves," he said.#
+"We hope that this FDG, along with the stakeholders attending, will provide opportunities such as internships or programs offered by the Independent Campus for FEB students," he said.

-"Through the program by the independent campus, students are able to gain experience and at the same time increase their knowledge and skills ," he added.
+"Through the independent campus program, students can gain experience and simultaneously improve their knowledge and skills ," he added.

 Author: Zahwa E. Bella